pcdavies/kubernetes-tutorial/Demos.md

         subset: v1
 ```

-### 06 - Cause a timeout error if Reviews does not return in 0.5 Seconds
+## 06 - Cause a timeout error if Reviews does not return in 0.5 Seconds

+### Update Rating Virtual Service

 ```yaml
 apiVersion: networking.istio.io/v1alpha3